 Want to enjoy an Easter treat minus the chocolate overload?

-These Easter Biscuits are light and crisp, with a delicate spiced flavour and only a teeny bit of white chocolate.
+These traditional English Easter Biscuits are light and crisp, with a delicate spiced flavour and sweet currants and peel scattered throughout.

 What you’ll need